Manual PMS install on Proxmox¶

 NFS¶

-Once again, the Arch Wiki is the best place to dive deep on NFS, and there really is a lot of great information in that article.
+Once again, the Arch Wiki is the best place to go deeper on NFS.
+There is a lot of useful information in that article.

 apt install nfs-kernel-server